foizz/NetCoreBestPractices/README.md

+# Proof of Concept – Performance Review Module Infrastructure

+We’ll build this module as a **new service**, starting from a blank slate.
+This will let us use modern patterns, ensure scalability, and avoid being tied down by the existing app’s structure.

+## Two Possible Approaches

+### Option 1 – Multiple Microservices

+Independent microservices that talk to each other through REST APIs or a message queue.

+### Option 2 – Modular Monolith

+A single service with a “microservice-like” structure: each module is independent (controllers, models, logic separated), but everything lives in one codebase.

+## Recommended Tech Stack (for both options)

+- **Backend:** C# .NET Core
+- **Real-time updates:** SignalR
+- **Messaging/decoupling:** Azure Service Bus (Message Queue)
+- **Database:** PostgreSQL or MongoDB (depending on reporting needs)
+- **Hosting:** Azure App Service or Containers (scales with demand) (or on the vm that we already use I think)

+## Suggested Path

+For the **proof of concept**, start with **Option 2 (Modular Monolith)**.
+It’s faster, cheaper, and easier to deliver.
+If adoption grows and requirements expand, we can gradually split modules into separate microservices (Option 1).

+I’ll start developing my view based on **Option 2** from Marc’s services division.

+In this approach, I would divide the solution into multiple independent projects that can still communicate with each other through REST APIs.
+Each project would have its own controllers and logic, without directly referencing the others.
+For example, everything related to **Delivery** would have its own implementation, while **Performance Management** would have its own models and features and so on.
+They would interact like microservices, but remain within the same solution.

+The advantage of this approach is that it lowers the cost and complexity of managing multiple standalone microservices, while allowing faster delivery of a working project.
+With pure microservices, each service must be deployed, monitored, and maintained independently, which adds setup and development overhead.

+With this modular monolith approach, all of Marc’s proposed logic is still fully implemented, but within a single codebase—giving us both speed and simplicity.
+And as mentioned earlier, if a particular module later becomes a bottleneck, we can always separate it into its own dedicated microservice.

+I chose this path because we’re working under **time and cost constraints**, and I believe this option gives us the best balance of scalability and efficiency.

+# -----------------
+# IGNORER LE RESTE
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------
+# -----------------

 # C# .NET Core Best Practices Guide

 This guide provides best practices and recommendations for building maintainable, scalable, and clean C# .NET Core applications, including guidelines for naming conventions, file structure, project organization, business logic, and working with MongoDB.